Stinger : Interactive Query for Hive

 Apache Hive is the de facto standard for SQL-in-Hadoop with more enterprises relying on this open source project than any alternative.
 The Stinger Initiative is a broad, community-based effort to drive the future of Apache Hive, delivering 100x performance improvements at petabyte scale with familiar SQL semantics.

-The Stinger initiative outlines three phases.
-In the first phase of delivery we saw:
+In the first phase of delivery, with HDP 1.3, we saw:

 - Performance improvements of 35x-45x for common analytical queries and